veilco/augur-lite/README.md

 ## TODOs

 -   Simplify the smart contract folder structure. `reporting`/`trading` distinction doesn't make sense anymore
--   Simplify the deployment scripts.
-Possibly use `truffle`
--   Deploy the repo to NPM as `augur-lite`
 -   Possibly remove denomination token from markets, and only use the universe denomination token.
 Currently, denomination token is redundantly stored.
 -   Update tests to take new Universe initialization into account